formtools/core/README.md

 value (and others) to be in the current language - "Add &raquo;" for English, in this case.
 The fields can _still_ accept language placeholders for the tiny percentage of people that need this feature, but it'll be much clearer for the bulk of users that don't need this feature.
+- The core-field-types module has been incorporated into the Core code.
+The module no longer exists as a standalone.

 ### Notes